pchemguy/spec-kit/templates/commands/checklist.md

 ## Conceptual Model

-This document defines a protocol for evaluating the quality of specifications produced by the `specify` command by generating diagnostic checklist items.
-The generated checklist functions analogous to a "unit test suite" for a specification targeting
+This document defines a protocol for evaluating the quality of specifications (produced by the `specify` command) by generating diagnostic checklist items.
+The generated checklist functions analogously to a "unit test suite" for a specification, targeting:

-- three critical components of specifications
+* three critical components of specifications:
-    - scenarios
+    * scenarios
-    - requirements
+    * requirements
-    - context constraints (assumptions and dependencies)
+    * context constraints (assumptions and dependencies)
-- component relationships, e.g.,:
+* component relationships, e.g.:
-    - Does the specification define all required capabilities and constraints for each scenario?
+    * Does the specification define all required capabilities and constraints for each scenario?
 [Completeness]
-    - Does the specification cover all relevant scenarios?
+    * Does the specification cover all relevant scenarios?
 [Coverage]
-    - Do assumptions conflict with requirements?
+    * Do assumptions conflict with requirements?
 [Consistency]

-The purpose of this protocol is to facilitate iterative development of  specifications *before* any implementation occurs.
-For this reason, quality and specifications adherence of implementation are completely out of scope and irrelevant in present context.
+The purpose of this protocol is to support iterative refinement of specifications before any implementation occurs.
+For this reason, implementation behavior and conformance are completely out of scope.
 The "unit test" analogy is provided for intuition only.
 All operational rules are defined below and take precedence.

 ## Execution Steps